megoRU/DiscordBot/README.md

 ## TODO

--   [ ]   Channels for logging movements and enters
+-   [x]   Channels for logging movements and enters
 -   [x]   Connection counter.
 Quantity output on command
+-   [x]   Make a database to save data
+-   [ ]   Top 3 users connections to the channels
 -   [ ]   Command usage counter.
 Quantity output on command
--   [x]   Make a database to save data
 -   [ ]   [Exchange Rates](#exchange-rates) Do it through xml parsing, not through jsoup

 ## Delete messages